PranjalSri108/AI_Solar_Rooftop_Potential_Analyzer/README.md

 1. **Building Footprint Extraction**: U-Net architecture implemented in PyTorch for precise semantic segmentation of satellite imagery to identify building outlines.

-2. **Roof Characteristic Analysis**: Custom-designed Vision Transformer (ViT) model extracts key roof features such as slope, orientation, and usable area.
+2. **Roof Characteristic Analysis**: Custom-designed Vision Transformer (ViT) model extracts key roof features such as orientation and usable area.

 3. **Solar Potential Calculation**: Integration of roof characteristics with location-specific solar irradiance data using a physics-based model to estimate annual solar energy generation potential.